hyperledger/anoncreds-spec/spec/data_flow_presentation_create_presentation.md

      }
      ```

-      Note: use `credential_id` instead `rev_reg_id` in case proving several credentials from the same revocation registry.
+      Note: use `credential_id` instead of `rev_reg_id` in case of proving several credentials from the same revocation registry.
    * `cb`: Callback that takes command result as parameter.
+   * `Returns`
+       * `proof_json`: Proof presentation for the given proof request.

-The presentation created by the Holder has the following JSON format:
+The resulting presentation created by the Holder has the following JSON format:

 ```json
 {